muskgift/earnifi/README.md

 - Add the required data to [csv-claimables](src/csv-claimables.ts) (everything in option 1 above).

-2. Run `npm run build:claimable-data` (also ran on commit automatically in-case you forget)
+2. Run `npm run build:claimable-data`
 3. Verify this created a new source file in `src/claimable-data/*` and that the master address data looks correct in `src/claimable-data/master-airdrop-data.json`

 <br/>